leapicard/DGINN/README.md

 # https://www.ncbi.nlm.nih.gov/books/NBK3837/#EntrezHelp.Entrez_Searching_Options
 entryQuery:

-# Identifier of the reference sequence for steps outside of blast and positiveSelection
+# Identifier of the reference sequences (or list of identifiers of the
+# same length as infile).
+Automatically filled is left empty
 queryName:

 # Determines if Blast is performed against NCBI databases (default: True)